TokyoExpress/recon-for-twitch/README.md

-# Project S Developer Log
+# Recon (for Twitch)

 Presented by <strong>TokyoExpress</strong><br /><br />

 ***Abstract***

-Project S is a set of neural net models built around the data format of video game screenshots.
+Recon is a set of neural net models built around the data format of video game screenshots.

 The project began with a simple ambition:
 <ul>